Share this article:

 If a dog with diabetes has a seizure, it's usually due to an insulin overdose not because the condition has been left untreated.
 Diabetes that is left untreated will cause stupor or coma, not seizures.

 While Cushing's Disease (also known as hyperadrenocorticism) is not typically a direct cause of seizures, some of the circumstances surrounding the condition can lead to seizures.
 In most cases, Cushing's Disease is caused by a lesion in the pituitary gland at the base of the brain.
 The majority of these tumors are microscopic in size, however there are cases where larger tumors (known as macroadenoma) can sometimes get big enough to put pressure on the brain and cause seizures.
+Consult your vet about treatment for Cushing's Disease in dogs.

 What to do if your dog has a seizure